 Once the American colonies declared their independence from Great Britain in 1776, they had to get down to the business of running their own country.
 The Continental Congress adopted the Articles of Confederation in 1777, which was later ratified by the 13 original colonies.
 But it soon became clear that in their effort not to be dominated by a strong central government like the one ruled by King George III, they’d made their new government too weak.

-1. You get to vote in the upcoming election (if you’re 18 and registered)
+1. We can vote in any up-coming election (if you’re 18 and registered)

-2. You can go to any church you choose
+2. WE can go to any church you choose.

 4. You can own a firearm

-7. You can’t be forced to testify against yourself
+7. WE cannot be forced to testify against ourselves.

 View more posts